-- 56. Under section 46 of the Legislation Act 2019 we are empowered to re-exercise a power to correct for errors or omissions in the original exercise of that power.
-Section 46 states: - 46 Power to do things may be exercised to correct errors - (1) The power to do anything may be exercised to correct an error or omission in a previous exercise of the power. - (2) Subsection (1) applies even though the power is not generally capable of being exercised more than once. - 57.
-The types of errors amenable to correction under this power are limited, and the power is intended to only provide for minor error corrections.20 - 58.
+- 50. Under section 46 of the Legislation Act 2019 we can re-exercise a power to correct for errors or omissions in the original exercise of that power.
+Section 46 states: - 46 Power to do things may be exercised to correct errors - (1) The power to do anything may be exercised to correct an error or omission in a previous exercise of the power. - (2) Subsection (1) applies even though the power is not generally capable of being exercised more than once. - 51.
+The types of errors amenable to correction under this power are limited, and the power is intended to only provide for minor error corrections.19 - 52.
 The relevant power we are proposing to re-exercise is our section 52P power.
-Section 52P(1) states: - 52P Determinations by Commission under this section - (1) The Commission must make determinations under this section specifying how the relevant forms of regulation apply to suppliers of regulated goods or services. - 59.
-When the Commission makes a determination under section 52P it must publish a summary of the determination in the Gazette and make the whole determination publicly available.^{21, 22}
+Section 52P(1) states: - 52P Determinations by Commission under this section - (1) The Commission must make determinations under this section specifying how the relevant forms of regulation apply to suppliers of regulated goods or services. - 53.
+When the Commission makes a determination under section 52P it must publish a summary of the determination in the Gazette and make the whole determination publicly available.20